 Other versions of the PSP model are available from the NXP SIMKIT devices.
-See "SIMKIT Devices" on page 131.
+See "SIMKIT Devices" on page 134.

-Documentation for the model is supplied on the install CDROM and at our web site.
+Documentation for the model may be found at our web site.
 Please refer to "Further Documentation" on page 39 for details.